richa-namballa/singuconda/README.md

 The singuconda command should always be run from the directory where you want your overlay and sing script to live.

 But once they're created, the `sing` script can be run from anywhere.

+**Do not run `singuconda` from a login node.
+Start an interactive job before calling the binary to avoid running out of memory during set-up.**

 ```bash
 # cd to your projects directory